LiZheng1997/LiZheng1997/_news/H-ackerman-robot.md

 related_posts: false
 ---

-The H-Ackerman robot is mounted with a Jetson Xavier and a stereo camera.
+The **H-Ackerman robot** is designed with using a Jetson Xavier and a stereo camera.
 It is based on the Ackerman chassis theory, not a differential base.
 The following picture is this robot:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">